Travel Info/Tips

 Tips for flying the friendly skies!

-Carry on as much as you can-reels, rods, cameras, necessary medication, etc. If your checked bag doesn't make it at least you'll still have the important stuff, which may be difficult or impossible to obtain when you arrive.
+Carry on as much as you can-reels, rods, cameras, a small box of flies, necessary medication, etc. If your checked bag doesn't make it at least you'll still have the important stuff, which may be difficult or impossible to obtain when you arrive.

 Most airlines allow you to take on 3 & 4 piece rods, some don't.
 It is really up to the flight crew when boarding the plane.
 Just be prepared to check them at the gate if they don't allow you to take 'em on the plane.
 That means pack rods in a durable & lockable rod holder to protect them from damage & theft, and make sure the rod holder has a securely affixed ID tag.